ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 Reference:
 https://aws.amazon.com/s3/storage-classes/#Unknown_or_changing_access

+The S3 Standard-IA and S3 One Zone-IA storage classes are suitable for objects larger than 128 KB that you plan to store for at least 30 days.
+If you delete an object before the end of the 30-day minimum storage duration period, you are charged for 30 days.

 Question #51*Topic 1*

 A company is hosting a web application on AWS using a single Amazon EC2 instance that stores user-uploaded documents in an Amazon EBS volume.
 For better scalability and availability, the company duplicated the architecture and created a second EC2 instance and EBS volume in another Availability Zone, placing both behind an Application Load Balancer.
 After completing this change, users reported that each time they refreshed the website, they could see one subset of their documents or the other, but never all of the documents at the same time.